jrsmth/spock/content/interaction-testing/README.md

             then: "the database is queried only once" 1 * dataStore.findFollowing(user) >> otherUsers
-            // here, we specify that 'otherUsers' should be returned in our test when the findFollowing() method is called with 'user'
+            // 'otherUsers' is returned in our test when the findFollowing() method is called w/ 'user'

             and: "both calls return consistent results"
             result1 == otherUsers as Set